Asma812/asma812.github.io/Article1.md

 <ul>
   <li>
     <strong>The Definition of a Breach:</strong> If a nation-state harvests encrypted data today, it is technically an unauthorized access event.
-However, if that data is only readable in ten years, operators may face “delayed” regulatory penalties that threaten their future solvency.
+However, if that data is only readable in ten years, operators may face "delayed" regulatory penalties that threaten their future solvency.
   </li>

   <li>
     <strong>Data Sovereignty:</strong> Many nations require that telecommunications data remain within specific geographic borders.
 HNDL allows adversaries to exfiltrate and store that data in foreign jurisdictions, effectively circumventing sovereignty laws before the data is even decrypted.
   </li>
 </ul>